 What’s next?
 Christmas!
 Yay (and that means more spending).

-After reading Damn Millennial’s awesome post about “5 Ways to Save Money For The Holiday Seasons”, I thought maybe I’ll start writing about the holidays as well.
-Afterall, Christmas is about a month away, so why not?
+After reading a few posts about preparing for Christmas, I thought maybe I’ll start writing about the holidays as well.
+After all, Christmas is about a month away, so why not?
 On top of that, we all know that Christmas can get really expensive with gifts, travel, food, and decor.

 According to American Research Group, shoppers say they plan to spend an average of $983 for gifts this year.
 That’s up by $54 compared to $929 last year, and that’s just gifts alone.
 With other expenses added, you’ll want to plan ahead.
 Not only will this help reduce your spending, it will also save you from a credit card hangover for the months to come.

 Here’s what you can do to financially prepare for your holidays.